Zilliqa/ZIP/zips/zip-11.md

 gZIL will play an important role in the governance of the staking program, say, to decide on the value of certain staking parameters.
-We also plan to put gZILs to use for broader ecoysystem governance for example with a DAO-like structure that will invest in community projects.
+We also plan to put gZILs to use for broader ecosystem governance for example with a DAO-like structure that will invest in community projects.
 A [Gitcoin](https://gitcoin.co/)-like DAO will be setup with funds from Zilliqa Research to fund ecosystem projects and initiatives.
 The end goal is to move move all ecosystem funding currently